roblebob/UltradianX/README.md

-+ As it is intrinsically an accumulative property, the dynamics of each individual _Priority_ can be updated in various ways, determined by the user, who is provided with a set of Possibilities.
++ As it is intrinsically an accumulative property, the dynamics of each individual _Priority_ can be updated in various ways, determined by the user, who is provided with a set of Possibilities, reflecting different user cases.

 + As a productivity hack, it is known to be beneficial